SimoneAvesani/Tuning_Stardust/README.md

 The docker image will be available on the Docker Hub soon.

 ## Installation
 No installation is required to run the tuning tool.
-The only prerequisite is to have installed docker and git on your local machine.
+Before to start verify the installation of the following tools:

+- git
+- R
+- docker
+- R package "rCASC"
+- R package "argparser"

 To prepare your enviromnent follow these steps:

 ```